mb6611/recall/README.md

 ```
 pls find me the last conversation where we deployed to staging, use `recall search --help`
 ```
-They'll run the `--help` command to learn how the CLI works, and then use it to find your conversation.

 ## MCP
 No MCP required.
 The `recall search` CLI fulfills the same purpose.
 See [Ask it to Search for You](#ask-it-to-search-for-you).